 Degenerative tendinopathy

-This phase is normally seen in older patients or athletes who kept on overloading the tendon for months or years.
+This phase is normally seen in older patients or athletes who keep on overloading the tendon for months or years.
 If you reach this phase, your condition cannot be reversed, because there are areas of “dead” tendon that cannot heal.
 These areas have lots of small blood vessels and very little collagen.

 Quadriceps Tendonitis, Quadriceps Tendinitis